Artlor/CV/README.md

 # This repository is split into 6 sections:

 ### sound_design_showcase
-- Contains a 3 minute showcase of interactive audio implementation in a space shooter game.
-Over 70 unique sounds created from scratch.
-Game download for Windows available.
+- Contains links to my sound design showcase, including a Hack 'n' Slash RPG and a Sci-Fi Space Shooter.
+Over 100 unique sounds made from scratch in total.
+Sci-Fi Space Shooter download for Windows available.

 ### coding_projects
 - Contains some of my C++ projects.
 Three of them are games and one is music related (learning placement of notes on guitar fretboard).